 - Have you projected how your settlement will sustain your lifestyle?

 An experienced financial advisory team should offer a comprehensive financial plan analyzing the changes in your cash flows from assets received, alimony, changes in expenses, and other cash flows expected after the dissolution of marriage.
-Having detailed financial projections may be particularly important given the pandemic’s dramatic impact on market volatility.
+Having detailed financial projections may be particularly important during times of market volatility.
 By providing a comprehensive overview of the following factors, an advisor can help you balance your projected expenses while maintaining the lifestyle you seek:

 - Cash flow planning for income and expenses